hardground, aquatint, spit bite aquatint, drypoint on fine white Rives paper

 The painstaking process of inking each of the five plates by hand, one after the other and printing each at the same time are executed to flawlessly achieve detailed tonal and pigment shifts.
 The etchings are printed at Wingate Studio in New Hampshire.

-Walton Ford was born in 1960 in Larchmont, New York, he currently lives and works in New York City.
-Ford’s grand-scale watercolors expand the visual language and narrative scope of traditional natural history painting, meditating on the often violent and bizarre moments at the intersection of human culture and the natural world.
+Walton Ford was born in Larchmont, New York in 1960, and currently lives and works in New York, NY.
+His monumental watercolors expand the visual language and narrative scope of traditional natural history painting, meditation on the often violent and bizarre moments at the intersection of human culture and the natural world.
 Although human figures rarely appear in his paintings, their presence is always implied.